This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Cerebral palsy sometimes results from medical mistakes, errors in judgment, and failure to provide appropriate care.
 If you believe your child’s condition could have been prevented, find a reliable lawyer to take on your case and help you navigate the complicated laws and justice system.

 Get Matched with a Leading Birth Injury Attorney in Your AreaGet Help Now

 You may also need a lawyer specializing in disabilities for other reasons.
-As your child gets older, you may face battles at school over getting needed special education services, implementing individualized education plans, and having access to playgrounds, field trips, and classrooms.
+As your child gets older, they could face battles at school over getting special education services, implementing individualized education plans, and having access to playgrounds, field trips, and classrooms.